loekd/AzureContainerInstancesLinux/README.md

  ## Debug
  Debugging should also work locally, provided you configure user-level environment variable **before you start Visual Studio**.
  `ServiceBusConnectionString` that has both Listen and Send rights on your Service Bus queue.

+ When debugging, the Azure File Share is not used.
+Stuff is logged in memory, in a singleton object.